att-circ-contrl/TriadDrive/obsolete/README.md

 **NOTE** - The `v2b` drive is no longer in active service, but the "body" and rectangular "rod" parts from it are still used with other drive variants.

+**NOTE** - IGES files in these folders are likely saved as surfaces rather than as solids, which may cause peculiarities when importing them.

 ## Obsolete Drives

 * `drive-v2b` --